Artibeus

 The Neotropical fruit bats (Artibeus) are a genus of bats within the subfamily Stenodermatinae.
-The genus consists of 12 species, which are native to Central and South America, as well as parts of the Caribbean.
+The genus consists of 12 species, which are native to Central and South America, as well as the Caribbean.

 Description

 These bats grow to an average length of 5 to 10 cm, and a weight of 10 to 85 g.
 The fur is colored brown or gray on the top; the bottom side is brighter.
 In a few species, the faces have four light-colored stripes.
 The patagium, the skin between the legs, is very small, and they lack a tail – a general characteristic of the fruit bats.
 The ears are acuminated and like many other leaf-nosed bats the nose bears a small, sharp leaf which is used for echolocation.

 Geographical distribution and habitat

-Neotropical fruit bats are found in an area that reaches from the north of Mexico and the Bahamas, to northern Argentina, the Caribbean islands included.
+Neotropical fruit bats are found in the Neotropics from the north of Mexico and The Bahamas, to northern Argentina.
 They live in different natural habitats and can be found in both forests and grasslands.